How to Build a Better Boy

-How to Build a Better Boy is a Disney Channel Original Movie directed by Paul Hoen and written by Jason Mayland.
+How to Build a Better Boy is a 2014 American sci-fi teen romantic comedy film released as a Disney Channel Original Movie.
+It is directed by Paul Hoen and written by Jason Mayland.
 It stars China Anne McClain, Kelli Berglund and Marshall Williams.
-The first images were shown during a promo for Disney Channel's Summer 2014, while the first promo aired on June 27, 2014 during the premiere of the Disney Channel Original Movie Zapped.
+The first images were shown during a promo for Disney Channel's Summer 2014, while the first promo aired on June 27, 2014 during the premiere of the Disney Channel Original Movie, Zapped.
 The film premiered on August 15, 2014.
-The movie premiered on Disney Channel UK on September 19, 2014.

 Plot

 Mae Hartley and Gabby Harrison are intelligent tenth graders.
-Mae has a crush on a jock named Jaden and thinks that he is going to invite her to the Homecoming dance.
-However, she is publicly humiliated by Nevaeh, a mean cheerleader girl who is already going with Jaden.
-In her embarrassment, Mae claims that she already has a boyfriend.
-To cover the lie, Gabby offers to program a virtual boyfriend for Mae using computer software known as X-17, which they believe is used by Mae's father, Dr. James Hartley, to design high definition video game characters for his company.
-Gabby successfully creates a virtual boyfriend according to Mae's direction, and Mae names him Albert.
+Mae has a crush on jock Jaden, whom she tutors and thinks is going to invite her to the Homecoming dance.
+She is publicly humiliated by Nevaeh, a mean cheerleader who is dating Jaden.
+Mae claims she already has a boyfriend.
+To cover the lie, Gabby offers to program a virtual boyfriend for Mae using a computer software known as X-17, which they believe Mae's father, Dr. James Hartley, uses to design high definition video game characters for his company.
+Gabby creates a virtual boyfriend according to Mae's instructions.
+Mae names him Albert.

 The software goes haywire and short circuits James' computer.
 Mae's brother Bart agrees to fix the computer if Gabby will go to homecoming with him.
-The next morning, Albert actually arrives at school and becomes popular among the students.
+The next morning, Albert arrives at school and becomes popular among the students.
 Albert is able to speed read and throw/kick harder than normal humans.
 Bart and Gabby learn that she created a robot soldier and hacked into the Pentagon to do so.
-They also learn that James actually works for the Pentagon.
-General McFee discovers the X-17 prototype robot soldier, who is Albert, is missing.
+They also learn that James works for the Pentagon.
+General McFee discovers the X-17 prototype robot soldier is missing.

 Later that day, Albert asks Mae to Homecoming.
 Feeling overwhelmed, she tries to explain to Albert that she does not feel like she deserves to be his girlfriend.
 Gabby and Mae talk privately.
 Gabby thinks the whole thing is getting out of hand and Albert is coming between them.
-Mae eventually agrees to go with Albert to the dance.
+Mae agrees to go with Albert to the dance.

-At the Hartley house, Bart and Gabby witness Zephyr, Weevil and Pox, members of the international arms dealer group Black Sigma, breaking into the house in search of the prototype soldier.
-During a school football game, Gabby unsuccessfully tries to warn Mae about Albert being a robot soldier, but the two get into an argument.
+At the Hartley house, Bart and Gabby witness Zephyr, Weevil and Pox, members of the international arms dealer group Black Sigma, break into the house in search of the prototype soldier.
+During a school football game, Gabby tries to warn Mae about Albert being a robot soldier, but the two get into an argument.
 Albert is chosen to play in the game and helps the team stage a comeback.
-Army soldiers led by McFee arrive at the game following an EMP-caused power outage caused by Black Sigma that short circuits Albert's wiring.
+U.S. Army Soldiers led by McFee arrive at the game following an EMP-caused power outage caused by Black Sigma that short circuits Albert's wiring.